-- authorise the purchase, or in any case authorise the financial leasing of assets that do not conform to legal provisions and regulations in force; - authorise the sale or the use of real estate and/or moveable property through finance leases that do not conform to legal provisions and regulations in force, save for any exceptions limited to cases where the asset is not given to the end user as contemplated in internal regulations.
+- authorise the purchase, or in any case authorise the financial leasing of assets that do not conform to legal provisions and regulations in force; - authorise the sale or a new lease for real estate and/or moveable property through finance leases that do not conform to legal provisions and regulations in force, save for any exceptions limited to cases where the asset is sold to a professional (supplier with proven knowledge and experience, authorised dealer, etc.), relieving Intesa Sanpaolo S.p.A. of all legal liability.
 The Heads of the Structures concerned are obliged to implement all measures necessary to guarantee the efficiency and actual implementation of the control and conduct principles described in this protocol.

-7.9 Sensitive area concerning computer crimes
+7.10 Sensitive area concerning computer crimes and the unlawful use of non-cash payment instruments